On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 Tange has informed the author that this list may be enlarged to include $n=13,15$.
-Yet another example that bounds the same set of lattices as the Poincar\'{e} sphere $-\Sigma(2,3,5)$ is the Brieskorn sphere $-\Sigma(3,4,7)$, whose positive definite plumbing graph is $E_8$, and which is $+1$ surgery on the knot $10_{132}$ of smooth 4-ball genus 1. \\
+Yet another example that bounds the same set of lattices as the Poincar\'{e} sphere $-\Sigma(2,3,5)$ is the Brieskorn sphere $-\Sigma(3,4,7)$, whose positive definite plumbing graph has associated lattice isomorphic to $E_8$, and which is $+1$ surgery on the knot $10_{132}$ of smooth 4-ball genus 1.\\

 In the introduction it was mentioned that $-\Sigma(3,4,11)$, obtained from $+1$ surgery on the $(3,4)$ torus knot of genus 3, is a natural candidate to consider beyond Theorem \ref{thm:genus2}.
 Here the Heegaard Floer $d$-invariant is $-2$, so the only possible non-diagonal reduced definite lattices that can occur are those in Table \ref{tab:table1}.
-We expect most of these lattices are ruled out by Theorem \ref{thm:char2}.
+We expect most of these lattices are ruled out by our obstructions.
 We show in \cite{golla-scaduto} that the lattices $\langle +1 \rangle$, $E_8$, $\Gamma_{12}$, $E_{7}^2$ and $A_{15}$ occur.
 As the proofs there use the topology of rational cuspidal curves, here we only explain how to realize $\langle +1 \rangle$, $E_8\oplus \langle + 1\rangle$, $\Gamma_{12}\oplus \langle +1 \rangle$ and $A_{15}$.\\

 First, $\langle + 1\rangle$ is realized by the surgery cobordism as in all previous examples.
-Next, the rank 15 lattice $A_{15}$ arises as the lattice of the positive definite plumbing bounding $-\Sigma(3,4,11)$, given by:
+Next, the rank 15 lattice $A_{15}$ arises as the lattice of the positive definite plumbing bounded by $-\Sigma(3,4,11)$, given by:

 The unmarked nodes have weight $2$.
 Indeed, viewing $\A_{15}$ as the subset of $\Z^{16}$ consisting of vectors whose coordinates sum to zero, the lattice $A_{15}$ may be defined as

 where $g=\frac{1}{4}(-1^{12},3^{4})\in\A_{15}^\ast$ and superscripts denote repeated entries.
 Then the top weight 3 node in the plumbing graph represents $g$, and the other nodes are the 14 roots of $\A_{15}$ of the form $(0,\ldots,0,1,-1,0,\ldots,0)$ with the far left entry equal to zero.
 Finally, the lattices $E_8\oplus \langle +1 \rangle$ and $\Gamma_{12}\oplus \langle +1\rangle$ occur because there is a 2-handle cobordism from $-\Sigma(2,5,9)$ to $-\Sigma(3,4,11)$ with intersection form $\langle + 1 \rangle$.
 Indeed, the (3,4) torus knot is transformed into the $(2,5)$ torus knot by changing a positive crossing as in Figure \ref{fig:34}, as similarly done in the proof of Corollary \ref{cor:2,3}.\\